List of Montreal Canadiens broadcasters

 Montreal Canadiens games are broadcast locally in both the French and English languages.
 CHMP 98.5 is the Canadiens' French-language radio flagship.
 As of the 2017–18 season, the team's regional television in both languages, and its English-language radio rights, are held by Bell Media.
 CKGM, TSN Radio 690, is the English-language radio flagship; it acquired the rights under a seven-year deal which began in the 2011–12 season.
 In June 2017, Bell Media reached a five-year extension.

 Regional television rights in French are held by Réseau des sports (RDS) under a 12-year deal that began in the 2014–15 NHL season.
-A sister to the English-language network TSN, RDS was the only French-language sports channel in Canada until the 2011 launch of TVA Sports, and was also the previous national French rightsholder of the NHL; as a result, the Canadiens forwent a separate regional contract, and allowed all of its games to be televised nationally in French as part of RDS's overall NHL rights.
+A sister to the English-language network TSN, RDS was the only French-language sports channel in Canada until the 2011 launch of TVA Sports, and was also the previous national French rightsholder of the NHL; as a result, the Canadiens chose to forgo a separate regional contract, and allowed all of its games to be televised nationally in French as part of RDS's overall NHL rights.

 With TVA Sports becoming the national French rightsholder in the 2014–15 season through a sub-licensing agreement with Sportsnet, RDS subsequently announced a 12-year deal to maintain regional rights to Canadiens games not shown on TVA Sports.
 As a result, games on RDS are blacked out outside the Canadiens' home market of Quebec, Atlantic Canada and parts of Eastern Ontario shared with the Ottawa Senators.
 At least 22 Canadiens games per season (primarily through its Saturday night La super soirée LNH), including all playoff games, are televised nationally by TVA Sports.

 TSN2 assumed the English-language regional television rights in the 2017–18 season, with John Bartlett on play-by-play, and Dave Poulin, Mike Johnson and Craig Button on colour commentary.
 All other games, including all playoff games, are televised nationally by Sportsnet or CBC.
 Bartlett returned to Sportsnet over the 2018 off-season, and was succeeded by Bryan Mudryk.

-English-language regional rights were previously held by Sportsnet East (with Citytv Montreal as an overflow channel), under a 3-year deal that expired after the 2016–17 season; the games were called by Bartlett and Jason York.
+English-language regional rights were previously held by Sportsnet East (with Citytv Montreal as an overflow channel), under a three-year deal that expired after the 2016–17 season; the games were called by Bartlett and Jason York.
 Prior to this deal, TSN held the rights from 2010 through 2014; the games were broadcast on a part-time channel with Dave Randorf on play-by-play.